navjot-chahal/nmp/README.md

 Refer to our documentations at https://docs.loginid.io/Server-SDKs/Go/go-get-started for more details.

-## Tell us how we’re doing
+## How we’re doing
 Have our solution in production?
-Tell us about your site on marketing@loginid.io and we’ll post on our social channels!
+Tell us about your experience in a quick survey [here](https://survey.hsforms.com/1fuLGBOcST12TTnAfcimtKA8o3nd).